camayl/Anki-xuehanyu/README.md

 # Useful Anki Add-Ons (Desktop)
 - [Hanzi Stats](https://ankiweb.net/shared/info/181243826): shows you the number of Hanzi you have learnt and compares them with HSK lists, showing you which words you still need to learn.

- --
-- [Chinese Support Redux](https://ankiweb.net/shared/info/1128979221): the great add-on I use to create cards.
+- [Chinese Support Redux](https://ankiweb.net/shared/info/1128979221): add-on I use to create cards.

 # Possible Customisations
 - Font colour